 An auditor must perform any duties associated with his or her position diligently, impartially and conscientiously, to the best of the auditor’s ability.

 Notes

-1 This is a compilation of the Contaminated Sites Regulations 2006.
-The following table contains information about those regulations.
+This is a compilation of the Contaminated Sites Regulations 2006 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.

 Compilation table